 New Testing Procedures Means New Nomenclature

 In addition to meeting these minimum efficiency ratings, manufacturers will also be required to comply with new testing procedures that are more stringent to better reflect installed field conditions.
 To denote the more difficult testing standards in 2023, equipment will be rated using new metrics and nomenclature - SEER2 and HSPF2.
 All equipment must be tested and relaunched in accordance with the new 2023 standards.
-See our chart to the right for a comparison of how SEER will stack up against SEER2 in terms of ratings.
+See our chart below for a comparison of how SEER will stack up against SEER2 in terms of ratings.